How does it feel like to have dreams?

 In 2022, things took another positive turn.
 I was offered a full-time remote job with a company based in Jakarta.
 It gave me financial stability and professional experience while I was still continuing my studies.
 Around the same time, I received an Erasmus+ scholarship to study in Poland, which took my academic and cultural journey to a whole new level.

 The opportunities kept coming.
 I had already been awarded a fast-track scholarship that allowed me to accelerate my studies, and with all the support and experiences I had gathered, I eventually graduated with a master’s degree, earning the title of best graduate in my cohort.
-I still look back and think: who would’ve imagined that a kid from a small, remote, unknown corner of Bondowoso could come this far?
+Sometimes I pause and try to trace the path back to where it started.
+It still surprises me.
+Who would’ve imagined that an extremely poor kid from a tiny, forgotten corner of Bondowoso, who once struggled just to stay in school, would end up here?

 A rare moment where I actually believed in myself :D